aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateBalancedReaderTwoDataSourceExample/README.md

           driver-class-name: software.amazon.jdbc.Driver
           type: org.springframework.jdbc.datasource.SimpleDriverDataSource
     ```
-2. The datasources mentioned above do not use Hikari datasources which are the default for Spring 2+ applications.
+2. The datasources mentioned above do not use Hikari datasources which are the default for Spring Boot 3+ applications.
 The AWS Advanced JDBC Wrapper manages its own internal connection pool (or several connection pools, if needed), which increases overall efficiency and helps facilitate failover support.
 All necessary configuration parameters are defined in `SF_F0` configuration profile.
 Other configuration presets from `SF_` family can be used as well.
 More details are available at [Configuration Profiles](../../docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#configuration-profiles) and [Configuration Presets](../../docs/using-the-jdbc-driver/ConfigurationPresets.md).
  <br><br>
    Optional configuration parameter `readerInitialConnectionHostSelectorStrategy` in connection string helps to setup a strategy selecting a reader node.
 Possible values are `random`, `roundRobin` and `leastConnections`.
 More details are available at [Reader Selection Strategies](../../docs/using-the-jdbc-driver/HostSelectionStrategies.md).